MaurizioBenedetti/h4h/README.md

 - the [awscli](https://aws.amazon.com/cli/) and [awsebcli](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) installed on your development machine

 ### Deploying the Backend
-The backend API, also called the orchestration layer, is a [Django](https://www.djangoproject.com/) application and is meant to be deployed on Amazon's [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) service.
+The backend API is responsible for serving survey questions, storing responses, and routing from one question to the next.
+The business logic lives here.
+The API is a Python application, leverages the [Django](https://www.djangoproject.com/) application framework, and is meant to be deployed on Amazon's [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) service.
 To deploy the base application:
 #### 1. clone this repo to your local development machine
 ```
 $ cd /path/to/your/dev/directory/